vmx/github-gerrit-plugin-test/README.md

 # github-gerrit-plugin-test
-This is a repository to tes the Gerrit Github plugin
+This is a repository to test the Gerrit Github plugin